Connor-Callahan/katacoda-scenarios/ws-d21-canary-deploy-tracking/step1.md

 ## Storedog

 In the terminal on the right, the environment is set up with Kubernetes and a deployment of Storedog.
 Storedog is an e-commerce application that you can interact with via the StoredogV1 tab located to your right at the top of the terminal.

-In the terminal on the right, you should see credentials for a newly provisioned Datadog trial account.
-Open a new window/tab and use the provided credentials to log into the [Datadog](https://app.datadoghq.com/account/login) platform.

-**Note**: You can access these login credentials whenever you need by typing `creds` in the terminal.

 Run `kubectl get all`{{execute}} in the terminal to the right by clicking the code snippet, this will show you all the kubernetes resources that comprise our application.